alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-22-rule-on-saying-may-rest-be-in your-life.md

 ---
+date: 2020/08/22
+hijri: Muharram 3, 1442
+lang: en
 layout: post
-title: "Ruling on offering condolences to the deceased's family to say: may rest be in your life"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com, salafiyyah@outlook.sa"
+publisher: alsalafiyyah@icloud.com, salafiyyah@outlook.sa
-source: "Fatawa Al-Lajnah Ad-Daimah no. 16743, Question1"
-hijri: Muharram 3, 1442
-summary: Is it permissible to say to the family of the deceased May the rest be in your life?
-What is the Islamic ruling regarding this?
-category: [funerals, fatwas]
-date: 2020/08/22
 shaykhs:
 - Shaykh Ibn Baz
 - Shaykh Abdul-Aziz Aal Al-Shaykh
 - Shaykh Abdullah ibn Ghudayyan
 - Shaykh Salih Fawzan
 - Shaykh Bakr Abu Zayd
+source: Fatawa Al-Lajnah Ad-Daimah no. 16743, Question1
+summary: Is it permissible to say to the family of the deceased May the rest be in your life?
+What is the Islamic ruling regarding this?
+title: 'Ruling on offering condolences to the deceased''s family to say: may rest be in your life'
 ---

 ### Question: